dwjoyce/pythonbook/chapters/Naming code.rst

 Rolling our own
 ---------------

-While naming data we use the assignement operator, when naming code we use the ``def`` keyword.
-This means we are *defining* a function - not calling it, but defining it.
+While naming data we use the assignment operator, when naming code we use the ``def`` keyword.
+This means we are :term:`defining a function` - not calling it, but defining it.
 Just because you define a function, doesn't mean it gets called - it is simply there ready to be called upon when needed.

 Open up a new file window, and type in the following::